-Latvia, Lithuania and Poland.
+Estonia, Latvia, Lithuania and Poland.
 We do this not to provoke a conflict, but to prevent a conflict.

-- 2. An Alliance of 28 equals: The Alliance takes all its decisions by consensus, so all 28 members have to agree before any decisions are taken.
-We are an Alliance of equals. - 3.
-Managing crises around the world: Promoting stability in our neighbourhood and protecting our people at home sometimes means taking action further afield.
+- 2. Managing crises around the world: Promoting stability in our neighbourhood and protecting our people at home sometimes means taking action further afield.
 In the 1990s, NATO stopped further bloodshed in Bosnia and in Kosovo.
 Since 2003, NATO has helped to ensure that Afghanistan is no longer a safe haven for international terrorists.
-NATO has helped to prevent piracy off the Horn of Africa and, since 2016, has helped to address the refugee and migrant crisis in Europe. - 4.
+NATO has helped to prevent piracy off the Horn of Africa and, since 2016, has helped to address the refugee and migrant crisis in Europe. - 3.
 Fighting Terrorism: NATO plays an important role in fighting terrorism.
 More than 13,000 NATO troops are training local forces in Afghanistan.
-NATO is training Iraqi forces to better fight ISIL.
-NATO AWACS surveillance aircraft support the Global Coalition to Defeat ISIL.
+NATO is now a full member of the Global Coalition to Defeat ISIS and our AWACS surveillance aircraft support the Coalition.
+NATO is training Iraqi forces to better fight ISIS.
 NATO's new Intelligence Division helps us to anticipate and respond to threats.
-NATO is also setting up a 'Hub for the South' in Naples to help Allies tackle the threat of terrorism. - 5.
-Working with our partners: Threats like terrorism, piracy and cyber warfare know no borders.
-That is why NATO works with over 40 partner countries around the world, as well as organisations such as the United Nations, the European Union, the Organization for Security and Cooperation in Europe (OSCE) and the African Union, to spread stability and security.
+NATO is also setting up a 'Hub for the South' in Naples to help Allies tackle the threat of terrorism.